DanSM-5/mpv-gif-generator/README.md

 # Command used for ffmpeg.
 Useful if ffmpeg is not in the path.
 It supports mpv expansions.
 ffmpegCmd=ffmpeg

+# Command used for ffprog.
+Useful if ffmpeg is not in the path.
+It supports mpv expansions.
+ffprogCmd=ffprog

 # Command used for yt-dlp.
 Useful if yt-dlp is not in the path.
 It supports mpv expansions.
 ytdlpCmd=yt-dlp

+# If adding subtitles and video is played by yt-dlp, this will be passed to yt-dlp to filter
+# the language of the subtitles.
+Default to english only subtitles.
+ytdlpSubLang="en.*"

 # Add additional logs for debbuging
 debug=false